jianpingliu/fasttext_sentiment/README.md

 ### Data

-Amazon reviews from 1995 to 2013 are used as training data.
+Amazon reviews from 1995 to 2013 are used for training.
 They can be downloaded from [here](https://archive.org/details/amazon-reviews-1995-2013).
+Downloaded zip file is put under the folder data/amazon/.

 ### Train model